open-telemetry/opamp-spec/specification.md

 Status: [Development]

 A message listing the components available in the Agent.
+This field SHOULD be reported if and only if the ReportsAvailableComponents capability is set.

 See [AvailableComponents](#availablecomponents-message) message for details.